GABETROLL/holbertonschool-higher_level_programming/python-almost_a_circle/models/README.md

-# 'Models' folder with a base class called 'Base'
+# A 'Rectangle' class that inherits from a 'Base' class
-(no, you should never name a class 'Base', that's very vague...)
+Both of them use 'id attributes.